jacostaf/YGOpwa/README.md

 ### Prerequisites
 VoxRip requires the backend API from [tcg_ygoripper](https://github.com/jacostaf/tcg_ygoripper/tree/copilot/fix-5) to function properly.

+### Step 0: Configure runtime environment
+1. Copy `runtime-env.example.js` to `runtime-env.js` (already checked in for local dev).
+2. Update `VITE_CARD_API_BASE_URL` so it matches the port you run `tcgcsv_server.py` on (default `http://127.0.0.1:8081/api/v1`).
+3. If you change the backend port (`python tcgcsv_server.py --port 7001`), update the runtime env file to the same port before launching the PWA.
+4. After starting the backend, confirm it responds with `curl http://127.0.0.1:8081/api/v1/health` (replace port if needed).
+The Pack Opening page now surfaces this URL when misconfigured, so matching values avoids noisy alerts.

 ### Step 1: Start Backend API (Required)
 ```bash
 # Clone and start the backend API (separate repository)